Bismarck-Museum Friedrichsruh

 Is photography allowed?

-Photography policies may vary, so it is best to check for specific guidelines upon arrival.
+Photography policies can vary, so it’s best to check for signage or ask museum staff upon arrival.

 Are there guided tours?